Protobuf

 Solution:

-• Remove old Protobuf Schema and Add the latest descriptor file from your server.
+• Remove the old Protobuf Schema and add the latest descriptor file from your server.

-• If you're using Proxyman 3.5.2 and older, please update to Proxyman 3.6.0 or later.
+• If you're using Proxyman 3.5.2 or older, please update to Proxyman 3.6.0 or later.
 Then, use File Descriptor (*.desc) for better results.